Good-bye is a short story I wrote for fun. I hope you enjoy it.

 “What if I don’t want to remember?”

 “You will.
 I will.
 Take it.”
-She grabbed his hand and gently pushed something small and smooth in his hands and closed his fingers.
+She grabbed his hand and gently pushed something small and smooth into his palm and closed his fingers.
 “I love you,” she whispered and ran back to the porch and in the house.

 He waited for her to come back out, and declare she was wrong, that she had made a mistake.
 But she didn’t.
 She stayed inside, away from him.